Funeral Service Education

 @ Forest Park

-This program prepares students for an entry-level position as a funeral director and embalmer in a funeral home.
+This Funeral Service Education program prepares students for an entry-level position as a funeral director and embalmer in a funeral home.
 Students will learn about mortuary law, restorative art, funeral directing, embalming and psychology of grief.
 STLCC is one of the premier funeral service education schools in the St. Louis Area.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.